AnnikaW-dev/loan-and-accommodation-cost/README.md

 ## Validator Testing

 I did validator testing for the page and got some errors:
-*Wave
+* Wave
  * For use the missing h1 header (from Wave)

+#### W3C_html_checker
  * Element link is missing one or more of attributes
  * Attribute size not allowed on element link
  * Stray endtag span
  * Garbage after </>

+#### Jigsaw_w3_CSS_code_checker
+ *.container2: 1fr is not aflex value
+ * #calculator-btn:hover: 0.2 is not a transition value
+ * #reset-btn:hover 0.2 is not a not a transition value
+ * -webkit-apperance is not a is not a known provider  of extension
+* ::webkit-slider-thumb is not a known name of a vendor-specific pseudo-element

 All this Errors was easy to find and fix.

 ## Credits

-ID 128283559, 131391464, 128283557 © Onyxprj | Dreamstime.com

-ID 197896178 © Marina Karavaeva | Dreamstime.com

-ID 106234109 © Anastasiia Shinkareva | Dreamstime.com

-ID 297226422 © Prominentprintwear | Dreamstime.com

-ID 176240997 © Tartilastock | Dreamstime.com

-ID 193880406, 132871369 © VectorMine | Dreamstime.com

 ### Content

-I have writen all content on YogaPusa my self.
+I have writen all the code by my self with a little help from google and chat-gpt when the code didnt work as I expected.

 ###  Acknowledgments

-My Code Intitute Mentor Gareth Mc Girr for all links for tests and support.
+My Code Intitute Mentor Gareth Mc Girr for all links and for the support.

 My Two dogs Rocky and Ineze for there patience when I sitt infront of the computer to long.